 MAPH students interested in philosophy, like MAPH students generally, can use their time in the program in any of various ways.
 Those who go on to pursue a doctorate in philosophy will leave the program solidly prepared to do work at that level.
 Some discover that the aspects of philosophy most exciting to them are taken up in a better or more congenial way outside the philosophy department (for example, the questions in the philosophy of language that they want to pursue may turn out to receive their fullest treatment in the Linguistics or Comparative Literature departments; their study of aesthetics may find its home in Art History, or Cinema and Media Studies; and so on).
 Some find, indeed, that their interests lie outside philosophy altogether.
 It is one of the virtues of the MAPH program that it makes these possibilities available and transparent to its participants, and offers guidance in the process of selecting from them.

-If you have further questions about studying philosophy in the MAPH program, you should contact Benjamin Callard, Co-Director of the MAPH program and the philosophy/MAPH coordinator (email@example.com).
-Those with other questions about the MAPH program can contact either the Director of MAPH, David Wray (firstname.lastname@example.org), or Hilary Strang, Associate Director of MAPH (email@example.com).
+If you have further questions about studying philosophy in the MAPH program, contact either the Director of MAPH, Malynne Sternstein (email@example.com), or Hilary Strang, Deputy Director of MAPH. (firstname.lastname@example.org)